blues32767/Google-Form-Auto-Fill-Extension/README.md

 **3. "Date + Time" Combined Field**
 * Supported format: `YYYYMMDDHHMM` (12 consecutive digits) or separated by a space `YYYYMMDD HHMM`
 * Setup example: `Appointment, 202604221830` (or `20260422 1830`)
-* Effect: When encountering "Appointment", the date automatically fills as `2026-04-22` and the time as `06:30 PM`.
+* Effect: When encountering "Appointment", "Appointment Date", or "Appointment Time", the date automatically fills as `2026-04-22` and the time as `06:30 PM`.

 ### 🔄 Changelog